itsme-swe/A-Z_JS_HiteshBhaiya-April2024/Basics-Part01/notes.md

 # JS Number Reference
 The Number constructor contains constants and methods for working with numbers.
 Values of other types can be converted to numbers using the Number() function.

+    let age = new Number(31)        // object type

+    let num = Number(age)           // And, this will convert object to number

+    console.log(typeof(num))        // output: number

 # Number Methods
+**1. Number.EPSILON** returns the difference between the smallest floating point number greater than 1 and 1.
+EPSILON is a property of the JavaScript Number object.

+    let x = Number.EPSILON

+    console.log(x);     //output: 2.220446049250313e-16

+**2. Number.isInteger( )** method returns true if a value is an integer of the datatype Number.
+Otherwise it returns false.

+    let a = Number.isInteger(2.5)

+    let b = Number.isInteger(2)

+    console.log(a);     // output: false

+    console.log(b);     // output: true

+**3. Number MAX_VALUE** Number.MAX_VALUE returns the largest number possible in JavaScript.
+It is a property of the JavaScript Number object.
+We can only use it as **Number.MAX_VALUE.**

+**4. Number.MIN_VALUE** returns the smallest number possible in JavaScript and the value it return is 5e-324.

+**5. toFixed( )** method converts a number to a string and rounds the string to a specified number of decimals.

+    let number = 25.6756

+    let n = number.toFixed(2)

+    console.log(n);             // Output: 25.68

+    console.log(typeof(n));     // string

+**6. toLocaleString( )**  returns a number as a string, using local language format.

+    let pay = 12500000

+    let text = pay.toLocaleString("en-IN", {style:"currency", currency:"INR"})

+    console.log(text);          // Output: ₹1,25,00,000.00

+    console.log(typeof text);   // string

+**7. toPrecision( )** method formats a number to a specified length.

+    let amt = 25.234

+    console.log(amt.toPrecision(3));    // output: 25.2

+# JS Math Object
+The JavaScript Math object allows us to perform mathematical tasks on numbers.

+    console.log(Math.PI);       // Returning the value of pie

+    // Output: 3.141592653589793

+Unlike other objects, the Math object has no constructor, it is Static.
+All methods and properties can be used without creating a Math object first.

+# Math Methods